Ashwini59/face-recognitionattendance/README.md

 The Face Recognition Website is developed using the following technologies:

-- **Face Recognition API:** Libraries such as OpenCV, dlib, or face_recognition are used to implement the face detection and recognition functionality.
+- **Face Recognition API:** Libraries such as OpenCV, dlib , numpy , face_recognition are used to implement the face detection and recognition functionality.

 ## Usage